Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Bungendore has a median taxpayer income of $71,234 and an average income of $84,808 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is notably higher than the national figures of $52,390 (median) and $65,215 (average) for Rest of NSW.
-Using the Wage Price Index growth rate of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $77,545 (median) and $92,322 (average).
-According to the 2021 Census, household, family, and personal incomes in Bungendore rank highly nationally, between the 94th and 96th percentiles.
-Income analysis shows that 31.1% of individuals earn between $1,500 and $2,999 per week, which is consistent with regional trends at 29.9%.
-A substantial proportion, 48.8%, earn above $3,000 per week, indicating strong economic capacity in the suburb.
-Housing expenses account for 13.7% of income, and residents rank highly for disposable income, placing them in the 96th percentile nationally.
+The suburb of Bungendore had a median taxpayer income of $71,234 and an average income of $84,808 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is among the highest in Australia when compared with Regional NSW's median income of $52,390 and average income of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $77,545 (median) and $92,322 (average) as of September 2025.
+According to the 2021 Census figures, household, family, and personal incomes in Bungendore rank highly nationally, between the 94th and 96th percentiles.
+Income analysis reveals that the predominant cohort spans 31.1% of locals (1,602 people) with incomes ranging from $1,500 to 2,999 per week, reflecting patterns seen in the surrounding region where 29.9% similarly occupy this range.
+The locality demonstrates considerable affluence with 48.8% earning over $3,000 per week, supporting premium retail and service offerings.
+Housing accounts for 13.7% of income while strong earnings rank residents within the 96th percentile for disposable income.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income